matthiasnoback/cqrs-and-event-sourcing-workshop/README.md

-# CQRS workshop sandbox
+# Code and assignments for the "CQRS & Event Sourcing" workshop module

 ## Getting started

-First, clone this project and navigate to the root of the project:

-    git clone git@github.com:ibuildingsnl/cqrs-workshop-code.git
-    cd cqrs-workshop-code

-You need:

-- Vagrant
+- Clone this repository and `cd` into it.
-- Ansible
+- Run `docker-compose pull`.

-Once you have installed both, run:

-    vagrant up

-in the root of this project.
-This may take a while (it seems to compile Java 8 and Neo4j).

-To see if the "code" works:

-    vagrant ssh
-    cd /vagrant
-    php sandbox.php

-Furthermore you might like to explode the Neo4j web interface, by going to [http://192.168.44.55:7474](http://192.168.44.55:7474) in a web browser.
+- Run `bin/composer.sh install --prefer-dist` to install the project's dependencies.
+- [Follow the instructions](https://github.com/matthiasnoback/php-workshop-tools/blob/master/README.md) for setting environment variables and configuring PhpStorm for debugging.

+## Running development tools

+- Run `bin/composer.sh` to use Composer (e.g. `bin/composer.sh require symfony/var-dumper`).
+- Run `bin/run_tests.sh` to run the tests.
+- Run `bin/sandbox.sh` to run the `sandbox.php` script.
+- Run `bin/twitsup.sh` to run the `twitsup` CLI application.

 ## Neo4j web browser

-To connect:

-    :server connect
+Open [http://localhost:7474/](http://localhost:7474/) in a browser to use Neo4j's graphical user interface.
+You can use the console to run [Cypher queries](https://neo4j.com/developer/cypher-query-language/).
+The results will be presented in a nice graph.

-To show everything that is in the database:
+As an example, to show everything that is in the database, run:

     MATCH (u) RETURN (u)